 High-grade bone glue imported from Italy made of pure bovine and porcine bone.
 Bone glue pearls are easy to dissolve in water.
 Bone glue is a harder and less flexible than hide or rabbit skin glue, and stronger than technical gelatin.

 This is a high-grade glue made in Italy of pure bovine and porcine bones.
 It is a granular glue that is easy to dissolve in water.
-This makes it ideal for use in woodworking, chalk and gesso grounds and as a medium for distemper painting.
+This makes it ideal for woodworking, chalk, and gesso grounds and as a medium for distemper painting.

 Animal glues vary in strength, but bone glue usually offers increased hardness over hide glues and longer open time.